What can my child do on their own, if only I let them?

 Funnel for dirty water jug to help catch the water

-Cutting board attached with velcro in lieu of the fake stove
+Cutting board attached with velcro instead of the fake stove

 But truly everything in the entire kitchen was chosen intentionally